realabdulkhaliq/how-to-install-and-run-poetry-in-python-on-window/README.md

 # how-to-install-and-run-poetry-in-python-on-window

-## How to Install and Run Poetry in Python on Window
+## How to Install/Uninstall and Run Poetry in Python on Window

 1. Run the following command in Windows PowerShell